farewell, gentoo dev

 That was the time when I could no longer safely expand my interests in

-.
+gentoo.
 I started explicitly avoiding quite a few areas and distance

 myself from very toxic environments.

-I realized I’ll eventually lose the connection with gentoo
+I realized I’ll eventually lose the connection with gentoo development

 in general and fall behind the development practices.
 In this regard I

-was probably the worst council@
+was probably the worst council@ member ever :)

-architecture support went from stable
+sparc architecture support went from stable to exp support status

-for a short while as we lost our last sparc
+for a short while as we lost our last sparc dev box from HDD hardware

 failure.

-was a good move.
+I think demoting to exp was a good move.
 It signaled people to step in

 and save the platform support by getting new fancy hardware, by setting